Coordinated care: the Oregon difference

-Through the coordinated care model, coordinated care organizations are delivering improved, more integrated care to Oregon Health Plan members.
+Through the coordinated care model, Oregonians are experiencing improved, more integrated care.
 With a focus on primary care and prevention, health plans using the coordinated care model are able to better manage chronic conditions and keep people healthy and out of the emergency department.

 Key elements of the coordinated care model include:

 - Best practices to manage and coordinate care;

 - Shared responsibility for health;

 - Transparency and clear information;